costacis21/margera-weather/README.md

     gcloud auth configure-docker
     ```

     > Must be in this directory `weatherAPI/src/weatherapi/`
 2. Deploy!
     ```bash
     gcloud run deploy sample --port 8080 --source .
     ```
+3. A link will be printed that points to the webservice.
+If you add /docs to the end of that link, it will prompt you with the relevant documentation